Gujarat High Court

 The Gujarat High Court is the High Court of the state of Gujarat.
 It was established on 1 May 1960 under the Bombay Re-organisation Act, 1960 after the state of Gujarat split from Bombay State.

 The seat of the court is Ahmedabad.
-The present strength of the Gujarat High court is 29 against sanctioned strength of 52.

 Establishment

 This High Court was established on 1 May 1960 as a result of bifurcation of the former State of Bombay into two States of Maharashtra and Gujarat.
 The High Court started functioning near Akashwani, Navrangpura, Ahmedabad.
 The High Court had later shifted to the new building at Sarkhej - Gandhinagar Highway, Sola, Ahmedabad, Gujarat, from 16 January 1999.

 Jurisdiction

-The Gujarat High Court has jurisdiction over the entire state of Gujarat.
-It has jurisdiction on all district, administrative and other courts in Gujarat.
+The Gujarat High Court has jurisdiction over the entire state of Gujarat and on all district, administrative and other courts in Gujarat.
 This high court is a Court of record and empowered to punish anyone for contempt of court.

 Powers

 Unlike Union Judiciary, the state judiciary possesses wide powers which include powers such as Appellate, Second Appellate in some cases, Revisionary, Review etc. It also has power to issue various writs to courts and authorities under its jurisdiction.
 Intra-Court appeals, when permissible under Clause - 15 of Letters Patent, also lie within the same court from decision of a Single Judge to a Division Bench which comprises two Judges.
 It has power of superintendence on all courts under it under Article 227 of the Constitution of India.
 The High Courts are also empowered to hear Public Interest Litigations.